The Sony A7iii is one of the best vlogging cameras on the market.

 I wouldn’t use this lens for portraits; this is not a portrait lens.

-If you’re looking to do talking head videos, you can use this if you want to get a little wider and see more of the background scene; you can definitely use it for that.
+If you’re looking to do talking head videos, you can use this to get a little wider and see more of the background scene; you can use it for that.

 Is the perfect vlogging lens, in my opinion?
-Absolutely 100%.
-I actually really enjoyed using this.
+100%.
+I enjoyed using this.

 It gave an absolute path field of view, that autofocus so good.

-It’s a full metal build, and there’s no plastic whatsoever.
+It’s an entirely metal build, and there’s no plastic whatsoever.

-The focus ring is a very smooth rubber, and while I’m on the subject of the focus, I love his source; to touch your finger, it just glides along.
+The focus ring is a very smooth rubber, and while I’m on the subject of the focus, I love its source; to touch your finger, it just glides along.

 This is a very lightweight lens, and it only comes in at 320 grams, which is good for vlogging.

-It is nice and easy on the hand, especially if you’re going to be coupling with a gimbal.
+It is friendly and easy on the hand, especially if you’re coupling with a gimbal.
 It’s got a very smooth focus ring.

-That’s the main reason why I do love it; if you open up, you will see it’s got a blue rubber gasket.
+That’s the main reason I love it; if you open it up, you will see it’s got a blue rubber gasket.

-So does that help with winter seeding, so it’s not going to be waterproof, but it’s going to be fairly well splash-proof, and that’s I love those gasket seals.
+It won’t be waterproof, but it will be pretty well splash-proof, and I love those gasket seals.

-It’s really sharp.
-I love the image it will render, especially with such a high megapixel camera like Sony A7iii; it’s absolutely fantastic.
+It’s sharp.
+I love the image it will render, especially with such a high-megapixel camera like the Sony A7iii; it’s fantastic.

-It does suffer a small bit from vignetting, such as being careful, but it’s very easy, fixed lighting, enabling profile corrections, and it will be fixed in less than half a second.
+It does suffer a bit from vignetting, such as being careful, but it’s straightforward, fixed lighting, enables profile corrections, and will be set in less than half a second.

-As I said, the autofocus is absolutely top-notch; I absolutely loved using it.
+As I said, the autofocus is top-notch; I loved using it.

-If you move away from one subject matter and move back over, it’s nice smooth graduation straight on.
+If you move away from one subject matter and move back over, it’s a lovely, smooth graduation straight on.